mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 Rhino for Mac does not currently use Xamarin.Mac.

-Xamarin.Mac is Xamarin's proprietary closed-source toolkit build on the open-source MonoMac (aka Mono for Mac OS X).
-Xamarin.Mac provides a commercial license of Mono, bindings to additional frameworks, and the ability to create self-contained application bundles that do not require Mono.
+Xamarin.Mac is Xamarin's proprietary closed-source toolkit used to provide .NET access to native features of the Mac Operating System and to allow for compiling .NET projects into self-contained application bundles.
+Rhino uses the open source MonoMac framework instead of Xamarin.Mac for accessing native OS X features (primarily native user interface features).

 #### Visual Studio support
 {: .toc-subheader }